SigNoz/signoz.io/docs/faq.md

 Prometheus is good if you want to do just metrics.
 But if you want to have a seamless experience between metrics and traces, then current experience of stitching together Prometheus & Jaeger is not great.
 Grafana is making some efforts in this direction with Trace viewer - but we think this is just stitching 2 disparate systems.

-Our goal is to provide an integrated UI between metrics & traces - similar to what SaaS vendors like Datadog provides - and give advanced filtering and aggregation over traces, somthing which Jaeger currently lack.
+Our goal is to provide an integrated UI between metrics & traces - similar to what SaaS vendors like Datadog provides - and give advanced filtering and aggregation over traces, something which Jaeger currently lack.

 ## I am using Jaeger, can I use SigNoz?